 Getting the Most From Your First Camera

 The single most important piece of advice for beginners is to shoot constantly.
 No amount of research, YouTube tutorial watching, or gear discussion substitutes for actually taking photographs and recording video.
 Bring your camera everywhere for the first few months and shoot in a variety of conditions.
+For more on this, see How to Take Better Photos With Any Camera.

 Learn to shoot in aperture priority mode rather than full auto.
 This gives you creative control over depth of field while the camera handles exposure.
 As you develop an intuitive sense for how aperture, shutter speed, and ISO interact, transition to full manual mode for complete creative control.

 Shoot in RAW format from the beginning.
 RAW files contain all of the data captured by the sensor and allow extensive post-processing flexibility.
 JPEG files are processed in-camera and discard information that cannot be recovered.
 The files are larger, but storage is cheap and the flexibility is invaluable as your editing skills develop.
+For more on this, see 5 Habits That Separate Great Developers from Good Ones.

 Finally, invest in learning before investing in more gear.
 A photographer who understands composition, lighting, and storytelling will create compelling images with any camera.
 Upgrading equipment delivers diminishing returns beyond a certain point, while developing your eye and your craft delivers compounding returns indefinitely.